3 Tax Implications of a Natural Disaster

 Since the financial repercussions of a natural disaster often create both short and long-term hardship, federal tax relief can put more money in your pocket, accelerating the recovery process at a critical time.

-Under the Tax Cuts and Jobs Act, only federally declared disasters have tax ramifications, and victims can check with FEMA to see if their particular event qualifies.
+Under the victims can check with FEMA to see if their particular event qualifies.
 Both government and organizational relief workers can also be eligible for tax adjustments.
 Bottom line, if you are a taxpayer impacted by a federally designated disaster area, there are likely tax breaks available.

 In addition, Congress recently passed the Taxpayer Certainty and Disaster Tax Relief Act of 2019, which expanded tax benefits in an effort to ease the strain on victims.